xavier-orcutt/chinle-primarycare-scheduler/README.md

 ## Schedule Generation

-Each department (Internal Medicine, Family Practice, and Pediatrics) generates its own schedule independently.
+Each department (Internal Medicine, Family Practice, and Pediatrics) generates its own schedule.
 The schedule for each department is created through these key steps:

 1. **Input Processing**: The system takes in the inputs as defined above.
 2. **Adaptive Minimum Staffing**: The scheduler automatically determines the highest possible minimum staffing level that allows for a feasible schedule.
 It starts with an initial target of 4 providers and systematically reduces this value until a viable schedule is found.